w3f/General-Grants-Program/grants/grant_application_template.md

 * https://www.linkedin.com/<person_1>
 * https://www.linkedin.com/<person_2>

-## Intended language of development
-* <Language_of_development>

-Please provide a brief description of why the language was chosen.

 ## Development Roadmap
 * Please provide an estimated timeline of development and give some indication of content within milestones.
    * More details are better here.
 It should be clear how the project will be working towards deployment on Substrate / Polkadot.